… to the heart of the Yuri world!

 Porn, which I am using as edge exemplar of a range of narrative forms, including libidinized romances is not just for virgins.
 The lonely and the isolated and the disenchanted and the tired folks of all genders and sexualities partake.
 Normal hardworking, happily pair-bonded folks may enjoy a bit as a diversion and or a hobby, between reading political biographies and macroeconomic theory.
 Libidinized fiction functions along numerous arcs of desire, that can be plotted out along many axis, from disenchantment through re-cathexis among other things.
 Too many in fact.

 Once one attempts to impose a taxonomy onto an analysis of the genre, one can spin-off in all directions.
 Take for instance the common parallelism or mirroring suggested between Yuri and BL/yaoi fandoms.
 This could be wrong.
 Some have argued that the flip-side of BL and Yaoi is underage lolicon moe; Yuri should be returned to its original complimentary position across the avenue from Bara.
-This approach necessitates breaking down Yuri into “bad” old-style guy porn; what early fen dismissed as pure Hentai (the great festering paraphilia sack of abjection) and “good” newer-style (or original Shinso/ True Ancestor form) female – preferably lesbian authored Yuri narratives that reflect and/or posit aspirational tales of real lesbian desire, or at least a considered simulacrum of such.
+This approach necessitates breaking down Yuri into “bad” old-style guy porn; what early fen dismissed as pure Hentai (the great festering paraphilia sack of abjection) and “good” newer-style (or original Shinso/ True Ancestor form) woman – preferably lesbian authored Yuri narratives that reflect and/or posit aspirational tales of real lesbian desire, or at least a considered simulacrum of such.
 Whew!
 Gatekeeping soon becomes cat-herding.(4b)

 Or does it divide out according to the “gaze” encouraged in the narrative?